 Monica is Director of Provincial Reporting Services within the Analytics (DIMR) portfolio of AHS, the group tasked with developing and presenting key executive and public monitoring reports across the full range of executive, operational, and department levels.
 The team provides essential support for FOIP, media, research, and accreditation, as well as wide ranging ad hoc reporting.
 Monica is leading development of the Analytics Definition Library for AHS, an alignment to the broader function of active indicator development.
 Current initiatives include consistency and repeatability, and analytic layers in data and reporting.
 Monica has an MSc in Mathematics.
 She developed a passion for Health Analytics in her role as Account Manager with 3M Health Information Systems before joining the Calgary Health Region (subsequently AHS) in 2006.

-David Weinkauf is a Senior Policy and Technology Advisor at the Office of the Information and Privacy Commissioner of Ontario (IPC), where he works in the Policy Department.
-He is the principle author of several IPC publications, including the IPC’s Big Data Guidelines, De-identification Guidelines for Structured Data and the Technology Fact Sheet Protecting Against Ransomware.
+David Weinkauf is Senior Policy and Technology Advisor at the Office of the Information and Privacy Commissioner of Ontario (IPC), where he works in the Policy Department.
+He is the principal author of several IPC publications, including the IPC’s Big Data Guidelines, De-identification Guidelines for Structured Data and the Technology Fact Sheet Protecting Against Ransomware.
 Prior to joining the IPC in 2013, David worked as a Software Engineer at a research centre at the University of Toronto, where he designed and developed software for people with disabilities.
 He holds a B.Sc. in Computer Science from the University of Toronto and a Ph.D. in Philosophy from McGill University.
 David is the recipient of numerous academic awards and scholarships, including a Canada Graduate Scholarship for his doctoral studies.
+His IPC publication De-identification Guidelines for Structured Data won the 2017 International Conference of Data Protection and Privacy Commissioners’ Global Privacy and Data Protection Award for excellence in research.

 Greg Webster is CIHI’s Director, Acute and Ambulatory Care Information Services (AACIS).
 In this role, he leads strategy and operations for CIHI’s national hospital, emergency and ambulatory care databases and clinical registries.
 He is currently co-lead for modernizing CIHI’s data supply and access.
 His portfolio includes CIHI’s pan-Canadian inpatient, day procedure and emergency department databases (Discharge Abstract Database, Hospital Morbidity Database and National Ambulatory Care Reporting System) and related e-reporting products, as well as CIHI’s two clinical registries: the Canadian Organ Replacement Register and the Canadian Joint Replacement Registry.
 He also provides leadership to CIHI’s Patient Reported Outcome Measures (PROMs) program and aspects of CIHI’s Patient Reported Experience Measures (PREMs) program.
 Mr. Webster has over 20 years of experience using health data, information and evidence to improve health and health care.